adebimpe-adetomiwa-22/anywears/README.md

 -   Navigate through different products using the product listing page.
 -   View detailed information about each product by clicking on it.
--   Add products to your cart and proceed to checkout.
+-   Add products to your cart and simulate the checkout process.
 -   The site is fully responsive and can be accessed on any device.

+**Note:** This project is for portfolio purposes only, and no real purchases or transactions can be made.

 ## Contributing